akshay1027/stock-market-simulation-engine/README.md

 - [X] Continously streaming data from backend to frontend.
 - [X] Get company_id through request.
 - [X] Using company_id, interact with DB.
-- [ ] Before streaming data to client, change the data from db and send to client.
+- [X] Before streaming data to client, change the data from db and send to client.
 Getting data from DB has to be done only once to improve performance.
-- [ ] Add/Assign company_id and stock_prise to socket state so that it can be passed around within phoenix callbacks/handlers.
+- [X] Add/Assign company_id and stock_prise to socket state so that it can be passed around within phoenix callbacks/handlers.
-- [ ]
+- [X] Change stock prise in a unpredictable way and stream t0 client

 ## Frontend features:
 - [ ] Setup flutter and its environment